The 2023 Chicago Presents application is now closed.

 • Select grantees will be identified to receive smaller grants that are renewable for a second year in 2024, with funding accompanied by added technical assistance for capacity building

 Review Process and Timeline

-• Arts organizations, community-based non-profits, and for-profit cultural venues & promoters based in the City of Chicago with a valid street address are eligible to apply.
+• Arts nonprofit organizations, community-based nonprofits, and for-profit cultural venues and businesses based in the City of Chicago with a valid street address are eligible to apply.

 • Individuals are not eligible to apply.

 • Applicants should demonstrate at least a three (3) year history of presenting public arts and culture, though this does not need to be consecutive.

 • Organizations selected as grantees through the 2022 Neighborhood Access Program, 2022 Together We Heal Creative Place Program, or the 2022 CityArts project grant program are not eligible for a Chicago Presents grant supporting the same project.
 CityArts general operating grantees remain eligible for support through Chicago Presents.

 • For proposed new events and/or events by emerging presenters, considerations regarding additional support for technical assistance will be taken into account when reviewed.

 • Proposed event must take place during calendar year 2023.